Should I Ask Again Or Move On?

 Chemistry is not effort.

-You can have a great date with someone who is not ready for a relationship.
+You can have a great date with someone who isn’t ready.

-You can have amazing conversation with someone who disappears after three days.
+You can have amazing conversation with someone who disappears.

-You can feel something real with someone who is not planning anything real with you.
+You can feel something real with someone who isn’t building anything real.

 Do not confuse connection with compatibility.